Housing

 In Bucharest, 38 beneficiaries were accommodated, according to the director.

-Beneficiaries accommodated in Regional Centres have to pay rent and maintenance costs after 3 months.[3]
-This was also confirmed by the directors of Timişoara, Giurgiu and Vasile Stolnicu.
+Beneficiaries accommodated in Regional Centres have to pay rent, including maintenance costs, after 3 months.[3]
+This was also confirmed by the directors of Timișoara, Giurgiu and Vasile Stolnicu.
 The daily rental fee is different in every regional centre.
 Vulnerable beneficiaries may be accommodated free of charge in the Regional Centres.[4]

-Beneficiaries of international protection who participate in integration programmes and have no financial means have the right to stay in Regional Centres or in other facilities managed by the Ministry of Internal Affairs for a general period of 12 months instead of 6 months, which may be extended for 6 months.[5]
+Beneficiaries of international protection who participate in integration programmes and have no financial means have the right to stay in Regional Centres or in other facilities managed by the Ministry of Internal Affairs for a general period of 12 months, which may be extended for 6 months, while for vulnerable categories this period may be further extended indefinitely.[6]

 In practice, beneficiaries of international protection in Timișoara, Bucuresti, Şomcuta Mare, Rădăuţi, Galaţi and Giurgiu, are allowed to stay for free, according to the amended Integration Ordinance, for up to 3 months, in comparison to 2 months as prescribed by the previous version of the Ordinance.
 Beneficiaries of international protection have to pay a rental fee after that period.